 Spend a few minutes reading about Carter G. Woodson and the founding of Negro History Week.
 Ask each group member to bring a golden line (powerful, provocative, or moving) back to the full group or post them on a Padlet.

 To engage with Section Three of Teaching for Black Lives, select at least one chapter to read together as a common text.
 Use questions from the Discussion Guide as a foundation for your conversation.
 After you have debriefed and shared, talk about how the section’s themes — gentrification, displacement, and anti-Blackness — apply to your district’s or school’s locale.
 What is the history of your neighborhood in terms of segregation and housing?
 How has the area changed over time?
 What role did white supremacy and racism play in those changes?

-Have the group watch Kelly Norman Ellis deliver her poem, “Raised By Women.”
+Have the group read Kelly Norman Ellis’ poem, “Raised By Women.”
 Afterward, spend a few minutes writing: Who were you raised by?
 And what did you learn from those formative people and influences?
 Ask everyone to read aloud one line from what they wrote.
 (See p.
 311 for more ideas for this writing activity).

-In the interview with Monique W. Morris, “How K-12 Schools Push Out Black Girls” (p.
+In the interview with Monique Couvson (formerly Monique W. Morris), “How K-12 Schools Push Out Black Girls” (p.
 251), Morris says,

 To engage with Section Four of Teaching for Black Lives, select at least one chapter to read together as a common text.
 (We heard from our 2021-2022 study groups that many educators found “Baby Steps Toward Restorative Justice” [p.
 277] provocative and useful.)
 Use questions from the Discussion Guide as a foundation for your conversation.
 After you have debriefed and shared, talk about how the section’s themes — Discipline, the Schools-to-Prison Pipeline, and Mass Incarceration — apply to your setting (classroom, school, district, institution).